 Learn about self-isolation and self-monitoring, what to do if you get sick, and how to prevent the spread of COVID-19.

-- Are contacts of a confirmed case, meaning they have been or could have been exposed to the virus but do not have symptoms, are required to self-isolate.
+People who are contacts of a confirmed case, meaning they have been or could have been exposed to the virus but do not have symptoms, are required to self-isolate.

 Self-isolation means staying home and avoiding situations where you could come in contact with others.
 You may have been exposed to the virus and are at risk for developing COVID-19 and passing it on to others.
 You may not self-isolate in a place where you will be in contact with vulnerable people, such as seniors and individuals with underlying health conditions.

-See the poster for self-isolation dos and don'ts:
+See the self-isolation dos and don'ts information sheet: